JibKh/Python-BeautifulSoup-Webscraping-For-Lowest-Product-Price/README.txt

 Download all the files
 Open the terminal in the same directory and enter the following command: python main.py Your Search An excel workbook will be created with your results in the same directory as the download

+=== PREREQS ===
+Python must be installed on your device.
+BeautifulSoup and Pandas library must be installed on the same device.

 EXAMPLE:
 Command: python main.py Power Supply